FrancisMurayaDev/dom-lecture/0x001_changing_dom_elements.md

 - More consistent across browser compared to <i>innerText </i>

+### Value - used to get values inside an input element.
+On this later on a project.

 ## How to Update a HTML Element without Distorting it.

 - We start by appending a child to a HTML element.